By All Means, Use Your Cell Phone At The Dinner Table

 By Sunday evening, we had had zero contact with our friends.
 As a couple, we get like this sometimes.
 And personally, I think it’s awesome that we can spend days on end with just each other.

-Sunday night rolled around, and we decided to walk down the street for dinner.
+So Sunday evening rolled around, and we decided to walk down the street for dinner.
 We ended up at this casual joint where you order at the counter and they only take cash.
 The place could barely register as “going out to dinner.”

 As we sat and waited for our food to arrive, finally getting a quiet moment, we both instinctively pulled out our phones.
 And then we spent the next 10 minutes or so in silence, each of us immersed in our own devices.